teraPacket/NetworkAnalysisTasks/List of Networking Tasks.md

 * Given a packet number, save the TCP data from the server in a session to a file starting from the given packet.
 * Deduplicate packets in TCP/UDP sessions without specifying how far back we need to compare against.
 * Save a pcap with  IP fragments into a new pcap where all IP fragments are reassebled.
+* Find TCP sessions where the first data is from client and it's 6 seconds after tcp handshake
+* Find TCP sessions where the server sent FINACK immediately after TCP handshake.
+* Find TCP sessions where the server just sent TCP SYNACK, no other packets but clint sent data and retransmit.
+* Find TCP sessions where the server sent TCP RST on the first client data.

 ##DNS
 * Extract the DNS requests that have slow DNS responses (latencies > 1 second).